PeteGillin/pete-docs/notes/norton.md

 ## Continuity saves the day

 The most important point to make is that the class of non-trivial solutions to the equations of motion which Norton presents are only possible because his dome has a singularity at its apex.
 I believe that the fundamental existence and uniqueness theorem for ordinary differential equations guarantees that Newtonian mechanics will be deterministic when the boundary conditions are sufficiently continuous.
 I recommend reading [David B Malament][Malament] for more on that.
 (I am being deliberately vague about what 'sufficiently continuous means as I want to avoid getting bogged down in detail.
 Again, sorry about that, if it bothers you.)

-I also believe that this restores causality.
-This follows because, if one solution involving spontaneous movement is possible then a whole class of such solutions must be — there is, at least, a degree of freedom in when the movement happens; and in this case there is also a degree of freedom in the direction of the movement — and that would violate uniqueness.

 I would argue that, from a practical physics point of view, we lose none of the utility of Newtonian mechanics by restricting its use to situations with continuous boundary condititions.
 If we look sufficiently closely, we find that matter is made out of electrons and nucleons and the like, and that the normal reaction is actually due to the electromagnetic interactions of those particles.
 The closest we could come to constructing Norton's dome would be to attempt to balance a single atom on the top of a dome made of atoms, and the forces that single atom would feel would be gravitational and electromagnetic — and they would be continous functions of position around the equilibrium point.
 Or, to look at it another way: idealized models involving pointlike particles and perfectly smooth and hard surfaces are only ever approximations, and we can choose surfaces without awkward singularities without making them any more approximate.
 (As it happens, we also know that quantum mechanics will become important at subatomic scales, although that's not central to this argument.)